alphainbeta/db-pally-1/stems/bi-mentor.md

 ## Session Record

 Demonstration is available as .mp3 audio file, able to directly stream at <b>SoundCloud</b> platform.
+It's best example based on raw experience how's important that things needs to click together.

 https://on.soundcloud.com/Mrzot6hQNveXlYaM7f